What If Multiple People Caused My Car Accident?

 In a situation like that one, multiple people may be at fault for causing your car accident.
 Perhaps, both drivers had green lights, but the driver of the other vehicle was speeding and your friend failed to yield to the other driver’s vehicle when he turned across the driver’s traffic lane.
 Or, perhaps, it was only one of the two drivers that were negligent.
 Unfortunately, you weren’t looking at the road, so you don’t know who was at fault.
 There are no witnesses to the collision other than the two drivers.

 When multiple people are at fault for causing a car accident, it can be challenging to obtain full compensation for your losses because each driver’s insurance carrier will point the finger at the other driver.
 We urge you to contact an Atlanta car accident lawyer that handles disputed liability cases.
-The lawyers at Allen & Scofield Injury Lawyers, LLC have recovered millions of dollars for clients that were injured in car collisions caused by multiple people.
+The lawyers at Graham Scofield Injury Lawyers have recovered millions of dollars for clients that were injured in car collisions caused by multiple people.

 File A Claim Against Both Drivers’ Insurance Carriers

 Although your friend will give you grief if you file a claim against his insurance carrier, you should do so under these circumstances, in addition to filing a claim against the other driver’s insurance carrier.

 If you only file a claim against the other driver’s insurance carrier, the other driver’s insurance carrier might deny your claim by contending that your friend was at fault.
 If your case ends up going to trial, and you’ve only sued the other driver, the jury might award you $100,000, but decide that your friend was 100% at fault.
 Since you didn’t sue your friend, let alone file a claim against his insurance carrier, you recover nothing in that scenario.